ProjectRemedy/Remedy/docs/ooni.md

     pip install -r requirements.txt

 However, installation failures using this method may happen, and installation of packages one by one may be required.
+For example :

+    pip install 'PyYAML>=3.10'

 ## Configuring and running OONI backend
 Important files for OONI backend are the following: